Akteevy/UltraMYIR/07 Vitis accelerated flow tutorial/07 step 1/README.md

-## Vivado Platform creation for Vitis accelerated flow
+## Vivado Platform creation for Vitis accelerated flow with the MYIR MYD-CZU3EG board
 After this tutorial step you will have created the XSA file for the MYIR board.

 The starting point is a Ubuntu 20.04 machine (real or virtual) with Xilinx tools release 2021.2 installed.